Bottle & Glass Makers Markings

 The following is quoted from the introduction to the book Bottle Makers and Their Marks by Dr. Julian Toulouse and is one of the better quick summaries on the subject of maker's marks pertinent to the goals of this website.
 (Note: Dr. Toulouse wrote his book from the perspective of assisting collector's as well as archaeologist's as implied in the following quote.):

 Trademarks, whether registered or not, brand names, and other marks and symbols of identification found on bottles are datum points in determining the history and ages of the collectors' bottles.
-When the owner of the mark is known, and when more exact dates can be assigned to its use, the mark becomes a means of dating the piece upon which is appears.
+When the owner of the mark is known, and when more exact dates can be assigned to its use, the mark becomes a means of dating the piece upon which it appears.
 If the mark was used for many years, we may have to rely on other considerations in order to date the piece within the mark's span of years.
-(Website author's note: "considerations" would include manufacturing based diagnostic features (a primary goal of this website) and/or local research in to the user of the bottle, if that fact is known via embossing or labeling.)
+(Website author's note: "considerations" would include manufacturing based diagnostic features - a primary goal of this website - and/or local research in to the user of the bottle, if that fact is known via embossing or labeling.)
 If the period of use of the mark was short, the age of the bottle may be pinpointed to a short period of time.
 In some instances, lucky for the collector but unlucky for the user of the mark, the period may be reduced to one or two years.
 One factory making beer bottles in the 1880s, whose ownership, name, and mark changed five times in eleven years, has helped historical archaeologists date a number of sites in the western United States.
 (Toulouse 1971)

 The information below directs a user towards some of these sources of information or provides links to other works that will assist in the interpretation of most known makers marks.
 Some marks - like the Owens-Illinois Glass Company mark shown above - have a lot of good information available to allow for definitive interpretation; a link to an excellent article on the subject is found below.
 Other suspected maker's marks have not even been accurately assigned to a particular glassmaker and even if the maker is known, much company specific research has yet to be done.
-In short, though a lot of information is available there is still a lot yet unknown; the author of this website is a member of a group that is currently pursuing that task.
+In short, though a lot of information is available there is still a lot yet unknown; the author of this website is a member of a group that is currently pursuing that task...more on that below...

-Glass Maker Published Articles
+Maker Articles

 This